 For more details, check out CMA’s Facebook page as the drawings approach.

 How to confirm your tour

-Once your tour confirmation email is sent, you must reply within 12 hours of the time stamp affirming that you plan to attend.
+Once your name has been drawn to attend a tour, you must reply within 12 hours of the time stamp to inform us what tour you wish to take.
 If you decline the tour for any reason or if you don’t reply within 12 hours, your spot will be reassigned.
 Tour assignments are not transferable and cannot be exchanged or traded.

 How to attend your tour

 You will be notified if you will be walking or using mass transit to reach your host site.
 If you are using mass transit, obtain your own MetroCard in advance of your tour.
 Your tour will not stop for you to purchase a MetroCard on the way.
 Students have been left behind because they were delayed in purchasing a MetroCard.

 Arrive at your meeting point at least 10 minutes prior to your tour’s departure.
 Students on the waiting list should arrive at this time as well.
 Students who are not at the meeting point (not “on the way”) at the time of the tour start will be replaced by students on the waiting list.
 If previously confirmed students arrive after the chaperone has taken waiting list students, the original students can only join the tour if there is still space remaining at that point.
 Only students who are on the original list or on the specific tour waiting list may attend the tour–those are the only names submitted to the host site.

 You must be registered for NYC19 to sign up.
 You must have a valid ID with you at the convention and on the tour.
 The name you fill out on the form must match the name on your ID.

 If you’re an adviser who wishes to chaperone one of the tours, please do not submit your information to the website.
 Instead, send Geoff Carr an email and he will include your name in the chaperone drawing held after all the students have been chosen.